-- Complete an online school application - Take the TABE (Students must have at least a 6.0 on the D level in Reading to be eligible for the online class) - · Meet with a career advisor about TABE scores - Register in the Admissions Office - Pay tuition in the Business Office - Attend the mandatory orientation session to gain log-in information
+- Complete an online school application

+- Complete basic skills testing such as the TABE and/or CASAS GOALS (Students must have at least a 6.0 grade equivalency score in Reading to be eligible for the online class)

+- Meet with a career advisor about TABE/CASAS GOALS scores

+- Register in the Admissions Office

+- Pay tuition in the Business Office

+- Complete the mandatory orientation online.

-Students who score below a 6.0 in reading on the TABE will be required to enroll face to face or enroll with the Lake County Library system Learning Literacy program to receive tutoring.
+Students who score below a 6.0 in reading on the TABE/CASAS GOALS will be required to enroll face-to-face or enroll with the Lake County Library system Learning Literacy program to receive tutoring.
 See a career advisor for more information.